 In June 2017, CARB-X awarded us funds of up to \$1.5 million to advance the development of our sulopenem program.
-The funds were receivable as we incurred qualifying expenses over a 20-month period to March 31, 2019.
-Therefore, no revenue was recognized under this award during the three months ended June 30, 2018, we recognized \$0.2 million of revenue under this award.
+The funds were receivable as we incurred qualifying expenses over a 20-month period from August 2017 to March 31, 2019.
+Therefore, no revenue was recognized under this award during the three months ended March 31, 2020.
+During the three months ended March 31, 2019, we recognized \$0.0 million of revenue under this award.